splunk/splunk-connect-for-snmp/docs/configuration/redis-configuration.md

 #Redis configuration

+Recently, RabbitMQ was replaced with Redis as a queue service and periodic task database.
+The reason for that were performance bottlenecks.

 Redis is a service with is used for both managing periodic tasks and as a queue service for SC4SNMP.
 It is queuing tasks like SNMP Walk and Poll.

 ### Redis configuration file